Student Debt Lawyer in North Carolina

-More than half of people graduate from college or graduate school in North Carolina with a substantial amount of student loan debt.
-If your post-graduation income does not meet your expectations or you lose your job or encounter other unforeseen circumstances, you may fall behind on repaying your student loans and be at risk of defaulting.
+More than half of people graduate from college or graduate school in North Carolina with substantial student loan debt.
+Suppose your post-graduation income does not meet your expectations, or you lose your job or encounter other unforeseen circumstances.
+In that case, you may need to catch up on repaying your student loans and be at risk of defaulting.
 You may have questions about whether you can get some relief from your student loan debts and whether filing for bankruptcy is a valid option.

 At Sasser Law, our three North Carolina board-certified bankruptcy attorneys have more than 20 years of experience helping people overwhelmed with student loan debt and other types of debt work through their financial issues.
-Our student loan attorneys strive to make the bankruptcy process understandable to you and to develop a strategy to ease your burden of debt.
+Our student loan attorneys strive to make the bankruptcy process understandable to you and develop a strategy to ease your debt burden.
 Bankruptcy is not appropriate for every individual in financial distress.
 It can be a challenge to discharge student loan debt through bankruptcy.
 But there may be ways to help you get some debt relief and stop creditors from pursuing you.

-If you have questions about discharging your student loan debt, please contact a student loan debt lawyer at Sasser Law Firm to discuss whether your situation.
-Our attorneys handle Chapter 7, Chapter 11 and Chapter 13 bankruptcy cases and have handled more than 8,500 cases of personal and business bankruptcy.
-Our attorneys represent individuals and businesses in Raleigh, Durham, Cary, Knightdale, Holly Springs, Apex, Fuquay-Varina and throughout the greater Triangle.
+If you have questions about discharging your student loan debt, please contact a student loan debt lawyer at Sasser Law Firm to discuss your situation.
+Our attorneys handle Chapter 7, Chapter 11, and Chapter 13 bankruptcy cases and have handled more than 8,500 cases of personal and business bankruptcy.
+Our attorneys represent individuals and businesses in Raleigh, Durham, Cary, Knightdale, Holly Springs, Apex, Fuquay-Varina, and throughout the greater Triangle.

 Are Student Loans Classified as Consumer Debt?

-Whether student loans are treated as consumer debt or non-consumer debt is an important consideration in bankruptcy cases.
-The answer may determine whether you have the option of filing a bankruptcy case under Chapter 7 of the federal Bankruptcy Code.
+Whether student loans are treated as a consumer or non-consumer debt is essential in bankruptcy cases.
+The answer may determine whether you can file a bankruptcy case under Chapter 7 of the federal Bankruptcy Code.
 A Chapter 7 bankruptcy allows a quicker resolution than a Chapter 13 bankruptcy.

 The federal Bankruptcy Code defines consumer debt as debt incurred by an individual “primarily for a personal, family, or household purpose.”